DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 3. Example Usage

-    For example, using the Lifespan_BIDS_dataset we provided.
-The following command will process all the data that meets the criteria within the Lifespan_BIDS_dataset.
+    For example, using the Testing_BIDS we provided.
+The following command will process all the data that meets the criteria within the Testing_BIDS.

     ```
-    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Lifespan_BIDS_dataset
+    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Testing_BIDS
     ```

-    The following command will process a specific subject when the ***'--subject_id'*** is provided (e.g. A00032170).
+    The following command will process a specific subject when the ***'--subject_id'*** is provided (e.g. 001).
     ```
-    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Lifespan_BIDS_dataset --subject_id A00032170
+    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Testing_BIDS --subject_id A00032170
     ```

     The following command will process a specific session when the ***'--session_id'*** (e.g. V02) is provided.
     ```
-    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Lifespan_BIDS_dataset --session_id V02
+    docker run --gpus all -v /home/user/data:/app/data limeiw/lifespanstrip:v1 --bids_root Testing_BIDS --session_id V02
     ```